aspose-total/Aspose.Total-Products/total/en/java/conversion/pcl-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PCL to RTF via Java" h2="On Premise Java API to Render PCL to RTF without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting PCL to RTF is a simple two-step process that can be done using the powerful Document Processing API Aspose.Words for Java.
+Aspose.Words for Java is part of the Aspose.Total for Java package, which includes a range of APIs for working with documents.

+The first step is to render the PCL file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that can be used to convert PCL to DOC.
+It is easy to use and provides a range of features for working with PDF documents.

+Once the PCL file has been converted to DOC, the second step is to use Aspose.Words for Java to convert the DOC to RTF.
+Aspose.Words for Java is a powerful document processing API that can be used to convert documents from one format to another.
+It is easy to use and provides a range of features for working with documents.

-You can convert PCL to RTF by using two simple steps.
-First you need to render PCL file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to RTF.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Using Aspose.Words for Java, you can easily convert PCL to RTF in just two simple steps.
+First, you need to render the PCL file to DOC using Aspose.PDF for Java.
+Then, you can use Aspose.Words for Java to convert the DOC to RTF.
+Both APIs are part of the Aspose.Total for Java package, which provides a range of APIs for working with documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}